Non-Compliance Fines and Sanctions: Real Cases With $ Impact + Enforcement Trends to Watch in 2026

 What are non-compliance fines and sanctions?

 Non-compliance fines and sanctions are penalties imposed on businesses or individuals who fail to adhere to regulatory requirements.
-These penalties can vary depending on the industry, governing body, and severity of the violation.
-They often include:
+While we’ve focused on dollar amounts, these penalties go beyond monetary fines and vary depending on the industry, governing body, and severity of the violation.

 Monetary fines

-Regulatory non-compliance can result in financial penalties ranging from thousands to millions of dollars.
-For example, the EU’s General Data Protection Regulation (GDPR) can impose fines of up to 4% of a company’s annual global revenue for violations.
+As shown above, regulatory non-compliance can result in hefty financial penalties ranging from thousands to millions of dollars.
+For example, the EU’s GDPR can impose fines of up to 4% of a company’s annual global revenue for violations.
 This was the case for Meta, which was fined €1.2 billion in 2023 for having an insufficient legal basis for data processing.
 This remains the largest GDPR fine to date.

 Legal action